devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step4.md

 ### creating files

-We can create files in multiple ways/commands in Linux.
+We can create files in multiple ways/commands in Linux.As a basic we will al